OtterKring/MIM_ImportScript_myBestPractice/README.md

 # Parts of a PSMA import script

-A PSMA import script consists of **5 main parts**:
+A PSMA import script consists of **6 main parts**:

+* the password.ps1
+* the Schema
 * control data handed to the script by parameters
 * global variables
 * the data retrieval from the "external" system
 * the mail loop building the output data structure for MIM

-Søren Granfeldt gives a clear but in my opinion very rough [overview](https://github.com/sorengranfeldt/psma/wiki/Import) over these parts.
-Together with Darren Robinson's [instructions](https://blog.darrenjrobinson.com/using-the-new-granfeldt-fim-mim-powershell-management-features/) you can make sense of it, but in my opinion it is still quite a challenge.
+Søren Granfeldt gives a clear but maybe a bit rough [overview](https://github.com/sorengranfeldt/psma/wiki/Import) over these parts.
+Together with Darren Robinson's [instructions](https://blog.darrenjrobinson.com/using-the-new-granfeldt-fim-mim-powershell-management-features/) you can make sense of it, but in my opinion it is still quite a challenge and I want to show you my own approach here, too.

-So let me try to break it up ...
+So let me try to break it up and put it together nicely again ...

+## 0) Password.ps1

+Just to get it over with: even if you do not handle passwords with PSMA, [you **MUST** define a password.ps1](https://github.com/sorengranfeldt/psma/wiki/PasswordManagement) script file for PSMA to work!
+The name of the file is totally up to you and it can be completely empty if you don't use the feature, but it must exist.

 ## 1) The Schema

-The Schema is a .ps1 file of its own holding a PSCustomObject which describes the data set you will return to MIM.
-Every fields you want to import in MIM must be defined there.
+The Schema is a .ps1 file of its own holding a `PSCustomObject` which describes the data set you will return to MIM.
+Every field you want to import in MIM must be defined there.

 The definition is pretty straight forward so I leave you to [Søren Granfeldt's original explanation.](https://github.com/sorengranfeldt/psma/wiki/Schema).